davidwkelley/openstreetmap-tile-server/osm_windows.md

 # To Do

-* Templatize the Helm charts.
+* <strike>Templatize the Helm charts.</strike> Never mind.
+Use kustomize
+overlays instead.

 # See Also